-In figuring out how to share Emily P. Freeman's newest book, Simply Tuesday, with you, I decided what better than to bless you with her own words?
+In figuring out how to share Emily P. Freeman's newest book, Simply Tuesday (*aff. link), with you, I decided what better than to bless you with her own words?
 Following are ten powerful, thoughtful, encouraging, and wise quotes from throughout the book to give you just a small sampling.
 (This list started much longer!)

-Her subtitle "small-moment living in a fast-moving world" fits in well with what I try to share with you here and in my emails on simple faith and simple life.
-Whether you signup for her emails or get the book, follow her on instagram or checkout the inspiring collection of photos at #itssimplytuesday, or simply read the following words she's written, I pray you'll find God's beauty in smallness and His life in the everyday.
+Her subtitle "small-moment living in a fast-moving world" fits in well with what I try to share with you here and in my emails on growing life simply and faithfully.
+I pray her words will help you find God's beauty in smallness and His life in the everyday.

 10 Quotes from Simply Tuesday

-The lines in bold are from Emily's book Simply Tuesday, and the text below are my quick thoughts on it.
+The lines in bold are from Emily's book Simply Tuesday, and the text below each headline are my brief thoughts on it.

 1. The deepest need of my soul isn't a personal organizer or an empty inbox.
 The deepest need of my soul is Christ.